clearmatics/services-testnet-agc/README.md

 `git push --tags`

-docker image with this release tag will built automatically
+Docker images with this release tag will be built automatically by GitHub Actions.

 You can use any tags like dev-****** for non-stable releases.
 Image with tag latest will build from master branch automatically for every new commit to master.